datstartup/ubuntuopenbox/_posts/2021-02-06-install-package-from-Backports-libreoffice-7.md

 I was eager to try out the Libreoffice 7 on my Debian and I know that the sort of “newest" apps will be in the backports repository.

+I use Libreoffice as a demonstration, you could apply these steps for any app.

 ## 1. Add Buster Backport source

 Add this line to my Debian `sources.list` file